 Altered sleep patterns

 Your sleep habits are affected by depression.
 The actual amount of sleep you require and the amount of sleep you get varies, it is confusing as you may feel over sleepy or may not feel sleepy at all, at times.
-This variation will gradually affect your day time activities, work status and also show its negative impact on your overall health.
+This variation will gradually affect your daytime activities, work status and also show its negative impact on your overall health.

 Yes, you would suffer from poor focus and concentration on the simplest and smallest tasks, because of depression.
 This is so debilitating!
 Concentration and focus are majorly affected in the case where you are suffering from chronic depression.

 Depression makes you feel tired and fatigue.
 These are the most common effects of depression, but many people rule out this tiredness as a by-product of heavy physical workouts.
-Being fatigue and lethargic can make your simple day-to-day tasks more complicated.
+Being fatigued and lethargic can make your simple day-to-day tasks more complicated.
 People may mistake this sort of fatigue to be the cause of less sleep, but the fact is that it is the side effect of depression.

 Changes in the gait

-If you are hit by depression, your walking speed may get slowed down due to the changes in your gait.
+If you are hit by the depression, your walking speed may get slowed down due to the changes in your gait.
 Others would notice that your walk has been slowed down.
 These changes are possible due to the fatigue and hopelessness caused by depression.
 But yes!
 You can get back to normal, once you get treated.